Metaswitch/clearwater-readthedocs/docs/Modifying_Clearwater_settings.md

 *This configuration can be freely modified without impacting service*

 It's possible to add static overrides to DNS to a clearwater node.
-This is done by adding entries to the `/etc/clearwater/dns_config`.
+This is done by adding entries to `/etc/clearwater/dns_config`.
 Currently, only CNAME records are supported and this is only used by Chronos.

-To change this file, if you are using Clearwater's [automatic configuration_sharing](Automatic_Clustering_Config_Sharing) functionality:
+To change this file, if you are using Clearwater's [automatic configuration sharing](Automatic_Clustering_Config_Sharing) functionality:

 * Edit the file on one of your nodes in each site.
 * Run `sudo /usr/share/clearwater/clearwater-config-manager/scripts/upload_dns_config`.